The science of Finnish antisemitism

 Finally!
 A web presence that is entirely of my own.
 Not automatically generated by Google, Facebook and their like.
 Better late than never.
 (Well, it is still a little bit automatically generated using a home-brewed sort of a content management system that consists of XSLT scripts, CSS3 stylesheets, and some Makefiles and Unix shell scripts thrown in.)

 This website is meant first of all as a creative outlet for myself.
-On the one hand, to present writings and ideas outside the stuffy and oppressive traditional means still embraced by academia (mainly, the current system of academic journals).
-On the other hand, to present them outside the current trendy social-networking fads that are perhaps not as traditional, but are still similarly unimaginative and limiting platforms.
+On the one hand, to present writings and ideas outside the traditional means of academia.
+On the other hand, to present them also outside the current trendy social media fads that are perhaps not as traditional, but are still similarly unimaginative and limiting platforms.

 At the moment, the website only presents a summary of my professional life so far.
 New stuff will hopefully follow soon.